Children’s Organ Transplant Association Facts

 - COTA funds are available for a patient’s lifetime for almost any transplant-related expense.

-- In addition to children, COTA works with adults with single-gene disorders such as Polycystic Kidney Disease, Cystic Fibrosis, and Sickle Cell Disease.
+- In addition to children, COTA works with adults with single-gene disorders such as Polycystic Kidney Disease, Sickle Cell Disease and Cystic Fibrosis.

-- Nearly 80% of COTA’s families are referred to COTA by a social worker, financial coordinator or transplant coordinator at a transplant center.
+- Nearly 80% of COTA’s families are referred to COTA by a transplant social worker or transplant financial coordinator at a transplant center.